About Chorabari Lake

 Chorabari Lake (Gandhi Sarovar) is located about 2 km from Kedarnath Temple in Uttarakhand.
 The lake can be reached through a short trekking trail starting behind the Kedarnath Temple.
 Situated at the base of the Chorabari Glacier, the lake is known as the source of the Mandakini River and offers scenic views of the surrounding Himalayan peaks.

-How to reach Chorabari Lake?
+How do I go to Chorabari Tal?

 Which lake burst in Kedarnath?